 God gave us a tremendous gift when Jesus was born.
 He gave us access to it when Jesus died.
 His gift is free, promises eternity, and it can’t be bought.
 There’s nothing in this world I could give back to God that would pay for the gift He gave me.
 That is what He asks me and you to give others.
 Gracious giving is to give the gifts that can’t be bought.
 Not just at Christmas, but the whole year through.
 Give your love.
 Give your time.
 Give your heart.
 Give your attention.
 Give your talent.
 Give from what you’ve freely been given.
 Give when you KNOW you could never be paid back.
 You will find yourselves bursting from the best meal you’ll ever eat—the Divine nourishment and sustenance only Jesus can give.
 Merry Christmas!!

 “Freely you have received, freely give.
 Do not take along any gold or silver or copper in your belts; take no bag for the journey, or extra tunic, or sandals or a staff; for the worker is worth his keep.”—Matthew 10:8-10

 Rhonda DiGenova and her husband of 31 years are empty nesters in Vancouver WA.
+Kidspirations was originally a newsletter column Rhonda wrote while their children were preschoolers that she called Tales from the Crib…and Beyond!
 Their children are thriving adults—in spite of colossal parenting fails.
-Andrea is now 24, married and lives in Idaho.
+Andrea is now 24, married to Juan and lives in Idaho.
 Michael is 23 and works full time in eastern Washington.
 Both are actively involved in ministering to college students.